tczpl/MeepoBenchmark/README.md

 ## Test-bed

 We use 128 AliCloud servers as a test bed.
-Each machine is euqiped with 4 vCPU, 32 GiB memory, and 894 GiB NVME disk.
+Each machine is equipped with 4 vCPU, 32 GiB memory, and 894 GiB NVME disk.
 The detailed configuration of the ECS (ecs.i2.xlarge) can be found [here](https://help.aliyun.com/document_detail/25378.html?spm=5176.2020520101.help.dexternal.73954df5vwQcgq#i2).

 ## Availibility